 You can measure customer reaction to and engagement with assets using tools like tracking links, social metrics, and content sentiment, all of which should flow back into the centralized system.
 It's also a good idea to ask for feedback directly - especially if you're meeting with customers in person.

-Once you gather data on asset performance, you can see your results and use these findings to adjust your marketing strategy.
+By connecting your centralized content management solution with your sales enablement solution, you can gather data on asset performance, see your results and use these findings to adjust your marketing strategy.